 WA-CCER will award one $500 scholarship to qualified graduating seniors.
 The scholarship is to be used for tuition and other direct school expenses at an accredited two- or four-year college or university for the 2020-2021 school year only (Technical Schools will qualify as a two-year program).
 Decisions of the Scholarship Selection Committee are final.
-Application will be available in January 2020.

 WA-CCER will award one $500 scholarship to qualified graduating seniors.
 The scholarship shall be used for tuition and other direct school expenses at an accredited two-year community or technical college or four-year college or university for the 2020-2021 school year.
-Application will be available in January 2020.

 Federal Student Aid